Ecuador offers U.S. rights aid, waives trade benefits

 "Ecuador will not accept pressures or threats from anyone, and it does not traffic in its values or allow them to be subjugated to mercantile interests," government spokesman Fernando Alvarado said at a news conference.

-In a cheeky jab at the U.S. spying program that Snowden unveiled through leaks to the media, the South American nation offered $23 million per year to finance human rights training.
+In a cheeky jab at the U.S. spying program that Snowden unveiled through leaks to the media, the South American nation offered $23 million (15 million pounds) per year to finance human rights training.

 The funding would be destined to help "avoid violations of privacy, torture and other actions that are denigrating to humanity," Alvarado said.
 He said the amount was the equivalent of what Ecuador gained each year from the trade benefits.